cs3216/cs3216.github.io/assignments/facebook.md

 ## Phase 4: Teen

-> *"The ultimate metric that I would like to propose for user
+> The ultimate metric that I would like to propose for user
 > friendliness is quite simple: if this system was a person, how long
-> would it take before you punched it in the nose ?"*
+> would it take before you punched it in the nose?
 >
 > — Tom Carey.